 Nagoya does not offer much in the way of tourist attractions and I find that half a day is enough to go through the worthwhile sights there.

 Main attractions include the Nagoya Castle and the Nagoya TV Tower.
 If you have an interest in cars, you can also check out the Toyota Museum.
+Alternatively, you can go for a walking tour of Nagoya for a quick overview.

 For dinner, I heavily recommend trying Nagoya’s local dish – Hitsumabushi – grilled eel which is prepared four ways.
 There are some notable restaurants where you can have this dish but my pick for quality and convenience is Ibasho which is located a few minutes walk from Nagoya TV Tower.
 The restaurant is situated within Nagoya’s red light district.
 Go early or be prepared to queue.
 Payment is by cash only.